Grand Tour Season 5 Release Date | Amazon cast, trailer, locations - Mash Viral

-Go ahead, gasoline heads: It looks like the Grand Tour, Amazon’s auto-based reality show, hosted by Jeremy Clarkson, James May and Richard Hammond, will return for another round.
+Go ahead, gasoline heads: The Grand Tour, Amazon’s auto-based reality show hosted by Jeremy Clarkson, James May and Richard Hammond, looks set to return for another round.

 With the release of season four on Friday, December 13, 2019, it’s clear that the series has seen some pretty big changes.

-While Amazon hasn’t yet officially announced anything about the future of the show, some crew members have posted messages on Instagram confirming that the Grand Tour won’t be over soon.
+While Amazon has not yet announced anything official about the future of the show, some crew members have posted messages on Instagram confirming that the Grand Tour will not be over soon.

-Here you can find out everything about the fifth season of the Grand Tour …
+Find out all about the fifth season of the Grand Tour here …

 Will there be another season of The Grand Tour?